Cr05512/SFND-Camera-Midterm/README.md

 The interaction time with the OpenCV windows seems to influence (not always) a little the performances
 of detectors in terms of execution times.
 All the simulations have been done on an Intel i7-8750H processor clocked at 2.20GHz (12threads).
+The work has been done entirely on a local machine and using OpenCV-4.1.0